USDA-ARS-LTAR/resources/README.md

 ## Description

-Many LTAR sites solve goals common to the LTAR network in ways that are specific to their site's needs.
-This results in a wealth of solutions for similar problems.
+Many LTAR sites solve goals common to the LTAR network in ways that are specific to the needs of their site.
+This bottoms-up approach results in a wealth of different solutions for similar problems.
 The goal here is to organize and describe these solutions for better reuse.

 ## Wiki